top of page

 66. Vegetarian Nights: Meatless meals can be cheaper.

-67. Check Expiry Dates: Avoid wasting food.
+67. Check Expiration Dates: Avoid wasting food.

 68. Grate Your Own Cheese: Buying pre-grated costs more.